turbonomic/tbutil/docs/K8S/INSTALL.md

 **Note for Turbonomic employees**: You can obtain the required key when connected to the company VPN by browsing to https://tbutil.s3.eu-west-2.amazonaws.com/issue.html (this redirects to a private IP address so the redirect wont work without the VPN connection).

-## Off-Line installation (Turbonomic OVA deployments)
+## Off-Line installation.

 Off-line installation is the process of deploying a TBUtil container POD into a Kubernetes environment that has no direct connection to the public (or private) docker hub.
-Typically, this will be on a Turbonomic OVA installation.
+This will be the case on some Turbonomic OVA installations.

-In the following instructions, the string "{FLAVOUR}" should be replaced by the relevant flavour name (from the "Name" column of the table at the top of this page).

-1. Download the container `tbutil-{FLAVOUR}-k8s-2.0c.zip` file by clicking on the relevant entry in the "Zip" column in the "Downloads" table above.
+1. Download the container `tbutil-{FLAVOUR}-k8s-2.0d.zip` file by clicking on the relevant entry in the "Zip" column in the "Downloads" table above.
 This should download it onto your laptop/desktop system.

 2. Copy the downloaded zip file into the `/tmp` directory on the Turbonomic OVA system using WinSCP (on Windows), scp or sftp (on Linux or MAC) or equivalent.

 > For example (copying the 'hotwarm' zip file from a linux desktop)..
 > <pre>
-> [chris@song1 ]$ <b>scp tbutil-hotwarm-k8s-2.0c.zip turbo@10.11.19.111:/tmp</b>
+> [chris@song1 ]$ <b>scp tbutil-hotwarm-k8s-2.0d.zip turbo@10.11.19.111:/tmp</b>
-> tbutil-hotwarm-k8s-2.0c.zip                 100%   16MB   2.1MB/s   00:08  </pre>
+> tbutil-hotwarm-k8s-2.0d.zip                 100%   16MB   2.1MB/s   00:08  </pre>

 3. Log in to the Turbonomic system as user "turbo" using SSH (the popular free "putty" app is a good tool for this for windows users).
 4. Unzip the file using the `unzip` command (or your equivalent).
 This will create some new files in the current directory.